Wednesday, November 20, 2024

 I was stunned to finally have made it to Paris.
 Can you believe I co-wrote a historical novel set during the French Revolution without having been there?
 My co-author was an expert in the era--and I'd done some of my own research.
 Because of this, I had weird deja vu moments throughout the week.

 Sadly, Dave had developed a cold and a nagging leg injury, so I ended up spending a lot of time solo walking the streets.
 Fortunately he had been to Paris before.
-And while I would have loved to have experienced it all with him, I also enjoyed wandering around around 10 miles each day.
+And while I would have loved to have experienced it all with him, I enjoyed wandering alone about 10 miles each day.
 I never took the metro, only a few buses because I wanted to see everything.

 The first day set the tone for the week, when I discovered a tranquil rose garden behind our hotel.
 It was set in the Square Rene-Le Gall, a huge but magically hidden public park with shady tree-lined paths, hedges shaped like green snowmen, and a children's play area.
 I felt like Mary discovering the Secret Garden.